Thrips and Cannabis

 The damage seen with thrips is evidenced by silver or bronze colored scars on the leaves and/or stems; wherever they have chosen to invade.
 The leaves will be deprived of chlorophyll, turn brown, dry and crumbly.
 Typically, they feed on developing flowers; this is where the damage to cannabis most occurs.
 Thrips are known vectors for plant viruses, which is cause for concern.

 Predatory mites and parasitic wasps are natural deterrents to thrips attacking your marijuana plants.
-Applying good compost mixture to the soil before planting will contain beneficial nematodes which attack any pupae that may fall to the ground.
+Appling good compost mixture to the soil before planting will contain beneficial nematodes which attack any pupae that may fall to the ground.
 Thrips are not a major threat in cannabis plants grown outdoors.
 Use neem oil or predatory mites to get rid of them.
+Also, if you want to protect your plants from bugs and disease, consider getting some of the products at this link here.